Kevixx/Computationally-Hard-Problems-Project/solutions.md

 Read and understand the problem.
 You do not have to comment on this in the report.

 ### b) Test Case Analysis
-Determine whether the answer for test01.SWE is YES or NO and justify your solution.
 Determine whether the answer for `test01.SWE` is YES or NO and justify your solution.

 - For the answer to be YES, all of the expansions must be substrings of `abdde`.